 Students who are taking computer related degrees must also take the Computer Literacy assessment.
 This assessment is not an admissions requirement and is only used to determine appropriate entry level classes for each student.

-Students who are taking health related degrees must also take the TEAS V assessment.
+Students who are taking health related degrees must also take the ATI TEAS assessment.
 This assessment is not an admissions requirement and is used to determine who enters clinical classes first.
 Those who score high on the TEAS V will be allowed into clinicals before those who score low.
 Health degree students can still take the basics classes required for the degree, but they may have to wait to enter clinicals depending on the outcome of the TEAS V test.

 Register for Classes